Artwork by Robert Hoover

 "It's yours for a million," the woman says, knowing she has already won.
 Chubby chickens are much easier to sell than barmy books in alien tongues.
 So much for tonight's dinner.

 It takes the tram two hours to cross the city of Donetsk.
 It is warm in the tram, good for the first date.
-The workers, going home, already Brahms and Liszt with moonshine, wink at me, but then they see at once that I am already promised.
+The workers, going home, already Brahms and Liszt with moonshine, wink at me, but then they see at once I am already promised.

 "Taboo words are inseparable from the language," the dictionary preface says.
 "Their artificial banning leads to the language's impoverishment.
-It is widely believed that Anglo-Saxon vulgarisms denoting male and female genitals are the true aristocracy of the language."
+It is widely believed Anglo-Saxon vulgarisms denoting male and female genitals are the true aristocracy of the language."

-I don't notice that the tram has traversed the city of Donetsk twice and it has grown dark.
+I don't notice the tram has traversed the city of Donetsk twice and it has grown dark.

 When I come back, Andrey is not asleep yet.
 His hand is still able to reach his mouth with a cigarette, his elbow resting in a dirty plate.